+6.6.4.1 General points
-The SAML 2.0 protocol allows DCT to delegate authentication to a SAML 2.0 compatible Identity Provider (Active directory federation services, Azure active directory, Ping federate, Okta, OneLogin, etc.).
-It only applies to web browser based interaction, and cannot be used for API access (scripting, integration).

-Setting up SAML/SSO requires configuration changes both in the Identity Provider and DCT, so that trust can be established across both products.

-When using SAML/SSO, DCT will uniquely identify accounts by email address, so make sure that records at the identity provider are configured with a unique email address.

-DCT supports automatic account creation (or just in time account provisioning) when using SAML/SSO.
-When automatic account creation is enabled, accounts are created automatically when users login for the first time.

-DCT allows group membership to be retrieved from the Identity Provider, which can be used to control access control authorization within DCT via DCT Access Groups.
-Using Identity Provider group membership allows DCT authorization to be managed per account group, and guarantees that authorizations in DCT reflect the organization structure which is expressed by group membership of the identity provider.

-SAML/SSO is not mutually exclusive with other authentication methods, so enabling SAML/SSO is not disruptive (accounts configured with local password or LDAP/Active Directory authentication can still authenticate).
-In order to switch to SAML/SSO exclusively as authentication method for web browser interaction, perform the SAML/SSO configuration steps below and disable LDAP/Active Directory and Username/Password authentication.
-Note that API Key based authentication cannot be entirely disabled, but only administrators can create accounts with API keys.
+- The SAML 2.0 protocol allows DCT to delegate authentication to a SAML 2.0 compatible Identity Provider (Active Directory Federation Services, Azure Active Directory, PingFederate, Okta, OneLogin, etc.) and only applies to web browser-based interaction.
+It cannot be used for API access (scripting, integration). - Setting up SAML/SSO requires configuration changes both in the Identity Provider and DCT for trust to be established across both products. - When using SAML/SSO, DCT will uniquely identify accounts by email address.
+With that, make sure records at the identity provider are configured with a unique email address. - DCT supports automatic account creation (or "just in time" account provisioning) when using SAML/ SSO.
+When automatic account creation is enabled, accounts are created automatically when users login for the first time. - DCT allows group membership to be retrieved from the Identity Provider, which can be used to control access control authorization within DCT via DCT Access Groups.
+Using Identity Provider group membership allows DCT authorization to be managed per account group and guarantees that authorizations in DCT reflect the organization structure, which is expressed by group membership of the identity provider. - SAML/SSO is not mutually exclusive with other authentication methods, so enabling SAML/SSO is not disruptive (accounts configured with local password or LDAP/Active Directory authentication can still authenticate). - In order to switch to SAML/SSO exclusively as an authentication method for web browser interaction, perform the SAML/SSO configuration steps below and disable LDAP/Active Directory and Username/Password authentication.
+API Key-based authentication cannot be entirely disabled and only administrators can create accounts with API keys.

-6.6.4.1 Identity provider setup
+6.6.4.2 Identity provider setup